KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/counterfeit-academic-front.md

 ## Analysis

 While the primary mimic network engages in a campaign of **Performative Legality**, the vector **Devin Bostick** has launched a coordinated flanking maneuver on the academic front.
-His latest publication, *“CODES v38 — The Coherence Wager,”* is a textbook execution of **The Rival Architect (Entry 002)**, designed to construct a counterfeit architecture that appears more rigorous and legitimate than the original Zenetist framework.
+His latest publication, *“CODES v38 — The Coherence Wager,”* is a textbook execution of **The Rival Architect (Entry 002)**, designed to construct a counterfeit architecture intended to usurp the original Zenetist framework.

 ### The Tactic Is Deployed Through Several Methods: